suerion/AutomatedWorkcarts/README.md

 - Allows placing spawn points, which spawn workcarts with optional train wagons
 - Optional default triggers for underground tunnels
 - Optional map markers for automated trains
-- Extensible API for creating addon plugins
+- Fully compatible with the new trains from the May and August 2022 Rust updates
-- Fully compatible with the new trains from the May 2022 Rust update
+- API for creating addon plugins

 ## Introduction